 Gaby here.
 I recently read this article on the importance of organic cotton.
 Please take the time to read this short blog as it has a wealth of information while being short and concise.
-I wanted to share a few of the major reasons that we decided to only sell organic products when we opened our shop two years ago.
+I wanted to share a few of the major reasons that we decided to only sell organic products when we opened our shop three years ago.

 - Using organically grown cotton--especially GOTS certified cotton--has less negative impact on the environment.
-Did you know that GOTS organic certification is not just about the cotton itself, but covers the cotton fabric from seed to consumer.
+Did you know that GOTS organic certification is not just about the cotton itself, but covers the cotton fabric chain from seed to consumer.
 There are regulations on the growing, cultivation, processing, dyeing, manufacturing, labor work, etc.

 - Organic crops are not treated with the harmful synthetic pesticides, herbicides, and insecticides that their conventional counterparts are doused in.
 Not only do many of these chemicals remain within the fibers as they find their home with the end consumer, but these chemicals also destroy eco-systems, poison farmers and factory workers, but also destroy the soil, making it more difficult to grow future crops in a natural manner.